Jules Gounon

 Jules Jean-Louis Gounon (born 31 December 1994 in Aubenas) is an Andorran-based French professional racing driver.
+A former Bentley factory driver, he currently competes in the FIA World Endurance Championship for Alpine and in various GT racing series for Mercedes-AMG.
 He is best known for his victories in the 24 Hours of Spa in 2017 and 2022, and the Bathurst 12 Hour in 2020, 2022 and 2023.

 Career

-1994-2015: Youth in karting, single-seaters and Porsche Carrera Cup
+1994–2015: Youth in karting, single-seaters and Porsche Carrera Cup

 Gounon started karting in 2010 at the age of 15.
 He was crowned Rotax National French Champion in 2011.
 In the year after, he clinched the X30 world title.
 He was promoted to single-seaters, joining the French F4 Championship for the 2013 season and finished second with six wins.
 He competed one year in Formula Renault 2.0, but failed to impress as he "could not get on well with the team".
 As his career seemed to be in a deadlock after a difficult 2014 season, with him being forced to work as a car cleaner for a time, Gounon took part in the "Espoir Porsche Carrera Cup France 2015" scholarship thanks to a €1,500 gift from his grandfather; he ended up winning the shootout to take part in Porsche Carrera Cup France for the next season with a grant of €30,000.
 He scored his maiden win in the championship in Val de Vienne and finished sixth in the final standings.